Spertus Institute for Jewish Learning and Leadership: Architecture of the Spertus Institute building

-In November 2007, Spertus Institute opened an award-winning, environmentally sustainable facility at 610 S. Michigan Avenue.
-Designed by Chicago-based Krueck and Sexton Architects, the building features interconnected interior spaces and an unusual ten-story faceted window wall that provides views of the Chicago skyline, Grant Park, and Lake Michigan.
+In November 2007, Spertus Institute opened a noteworthy new facility at 610 S. Michigan Avenue.
+Designed by Chicago-based Krueck Sexton Partners, the building features interconnected interior spaces and an unusual ten-story faceted window wall that offers views of the Chicago skyline, Grant Park, and Lake Michigan.
 This window wall is built from 726 individual pieces of glass in 556 different shapes.
-The building also houses a 400-seat theater, space for community events and kosher catering facilities.
+The building houses classrooms, offices, a library, a 400-seat theater, and a variety of open event spaces.